Rutgers uses late surge to defeat No. 15 Seton Hall

-PISCATAWAY, N.J. -- Corey Sanders poured in 22 points as Rutgers upended No. 15 Seton Hall 71-65 in the Garden State Hardwood Classic before 8,315 at the Rutgers Athletic Center on Saturday.
+PISCATAWAY, N.J. -- The temperature in New Jersey’s hottest rivalry just went up a few degrees after Rutgers upset No. 15 Seton Hall 71-65 in the Hardwood Classic before 8,318 at the Rutgers Athletic Center on Saturday.

 Rutgers ended on a 6-2 burst.